rogerqiu7/rogerqiu7/README.md

 - 🎓 I am an incoming student at the University of San Diego for their Masters in Data Science program.

-- 🖍️ Right now I am focused on learning Full-Stack Web Development.
+- 🖍️ Right now I am focused on machine learning techniques.

 - 🌉 I'm passionate about building programs (whether that's a beautiful webpage or machine learning models) and applying new technologies to solve real-world problems.